20after4/useful-tools/README.md

 * [bubbletea](https://github.com/charmbracelet/bubbletea) TUI framework based for go.
   > "The fun, functional and stateful way to build terminal apps.
 A Go framework based on The Elm Architecture.
 Bubble Tea is well-suited for simple and complex terminal applications, either inline, full-window, or a mix of both."

+## Servers and Infrastructure Components
+* [caddy](https://caddyserver.com/) - a single-binary webserver with automatic ssl certificate management.
+Extremely easy to configure and deploy yet powerful and versitile.
+Caddy is a very capable reverse-proxy server and works especially well with node.js and php applications.

 ### JSON

 - [jsonhero](https://github.com/jsonhero-io/jsonhero-web) - a feature-rich GUI editor & browser for JSON data.